dvdmtw98/notes/MainVault/software-engineering/programming-languages/rust/rust-ownership-model.md

   - management
 title: Rust Ownership Model
 date: 2024-01-28 14:15:56 -0600
+updated: 2024-01-31 10:42:02 -0600
 ---

 ### Ownership Rules

-1. Each value in Rust has an variable.
+* Each value in Rust has an variable.
 This variable is called Owner
-2. There can only be one owner at a time (Value cannot be owned by multiple variables)
+* There can only be one owner at a time (Value cannot be owned by multiple variables)
-3. When the owner goes out of scope the variable is also dropped
+* When the owner goes out of scope the variable is also dropped

 ### Ownership